Fodor's Expert Review Nidhe Israel Synagogue

-Providing for the spiritual needs of one of the oldest Jewish congregations in the Western Hemisphere, this synagogue was formed by Jews who left Brazil in the 1620s and introduced sugarcane to Barbados.
+Providing for the spiritual needs of one of the oldest Jewish congregations in the Western Hemisphere, this synagogue was formed by Jews who arrived in 1628 from Brazil and introduced sugarcane to Barbados.
 The adjoining cemetery has tombstones dating from the 1630s.
 The original house of worship, built in 1654, was destroyed in an 1831 hurricane, rebuilt in 1833, and restored in 1987 with the assistance of the Barbados National Trust.
+The museum, housed in a restored coral-stone building from 1750, documents the story of the Barbados Jewish community.
 Friday-night services are held during the winter months, but the building is open to the public year-round.
 Shorts are not acceptable during services but may be worn at other times.